-This text explains various aspects of data security regarding the Hear Me Now project.
+This text explains various aspects of data security and information governance regarding the Hear Me Now project.

 Catalyst2 monitors the servers 24 hours a day, 7 days a week.
 They are responsible for maintaining the security and stability of the server itself (not Hear Me Now specifically, that responsibility lies with Maldaba).
 Catalyst2 operate the firewall protecting the servers, and monitor access to the servers to keep them secure.
 Back-ups of the data are taken by Catalyst2 every day and are stored in a different location to the live servers (still within the UK).